jovami/isep-lapr4/docs/us_2008/grammar-reference.md

 Inside each section, a sequence of **at least one** question type(s) must be specified.
 Sections with no question types are **invalid** and will result in a parse **error**.

-To specify a question types, the **QUESTION** keyword is used, followed by a colon and one of the **predefined** question types:
+To specify a question type, the **QUESTION** keyword is used, followed by a colon and one of the **predefined** question types:

 1. **MATCHING**